edlowther/minimization/README.md

 This software was deployed inside UCL's Trusted Research Environment (the [Data Safe Haven](https://www.ucl.ac.uk/isd/services/file-storage-sharing/data-safe-haven-dsh)) on a secure instance of GitLab.

-To review the code, please see the `gitlab` [branch of this repository](https://github.com/edlowther/minimization/tree/gitlab).
+To review the code, please see the `production` [branch of this repository](https://github.com/edlowther/minimization/tree/production).

 Full details on how to configure an instance of GitLab to run this code will be published here in due course, along with a separate branch containing an alternative version of the software that can be deployed on GitHub.